abbeyepage/abbeyepage.github.io/src/content/publications/4infantfeeding.md

 ---
 **Citation**

 Myers, S., Page, A. E. and Emmott, E. H., (2021) The differential role of practical and emotional support in infant feeding experience in the UK?
-Phil Trans.
-B.....
+Trans.
+R. Soc.
+B 376: 20200034

 **Abstract**